QUESTIONS & ANSWERS

 4. You can focus on your family and your health, and leave the rest to us.

-At Kaufman Law, our goal is to guide you through the process of pursuing your claim so that you can focus on getting well.
+At Bush & Miller, our goal is to guide you through the process of pursuing your claim so that you can focus on getting well.
 Many of our clients have families and other obligations.
 When you hire a personal injury attorney, you are able to focus on your life, knowing that a trustworthy advocate is always there to protect you.

 5. Personal injury attorneys provide a network.